-The BAAF Black, Asian and Mixed Heritage Perspective Project
+The BAAF Black, Asian and Mixed Ethnicities Perspective Project

 The Black, Asian and Mixed Heritage Perspective Project aims to promote a wider understanding of the particular needs of black, Asian and mixed heritage children in the public care system in the UK.

 This project provides an advice and consultancy reference point for professionals, practitioners, adoptive parents, carers and birth families.
 In addition it provides specific advice, information, training, support and mentoring to those who are committed to understanding and meeting the attachment, belonging and identity (racial, cultural, religious, and linguistic) needs of black, asian and mixed heritage children, who are unable to live with their birth families.
 The Consultant for Black, Asian and Mixed Heritage also develops links with other professionals and practitioners within the field of child care to share information, policy and strategies to work towards an improvement of the services offered to the black, Asian and mixed heritage children and their carers, birth families and communities.